Is a Mastiff Chow Chow Mix the Right Dog for You?

 - Grooming needs are somewhat unpredictable because of coat differences

-- May weigh in excess of 150 pounds
+- May weigh over 150 pounds

 - Poorly suited to newbie dog owners